devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 - The AWS Application Discovery Service simply helps you to plan migration projects by gathering information about your on-premises data centers, but is not a migration service.
 All discovered data are stored in your AWS Migration Hub.

+## AWS Cloud Adoption Readiness Tool (CART)

+- Helps organizations of all sizes develop efficient and effective plans for cloud adoption and enterprise cloud migrations.
+This 16-question online survey and assessment report detail your cloud migration readiness across six perspectives, including business, people, process, platform, operations, and security.
+Once you complete a CART survey, you can provide your contact details to download a customized cloud migration assessment that charts your readiness and what you can do to improve it.
+This tool is designed to help organizations assess their progress with cloud adoption and identify gaps in organizational skills and processes.

 ## CloudFormation

 - With Amazon CloudFormation StackSets you can define an AWS resource configuration in a CloudFormation template and then roll it out across multiple AWS accounts and/or Regions with a couple of clicks.